 TinyResMeter is another easy-to-use tool for monitoring system resources.
-Because this is a compact and lightweight programme, it can operate on practically any computer.
-Although the application’s user interface isn’t particularly beautiful, it will provide you with all of the information you require.
+Because this is a compact and lightweight program, it can operate on practically any computer.
+Although the application’s user interface isn’t stunning, it will provide you with all of the information you require.
 A horizontal or vertical menu can be used to display system information.
-You can change the font and colours if you wish, but you can’t change the available fields.
+You can change the font and colors if you wish, but you can’t change the available fields.
 You can also mark the fields with your own labels.
 You can see RAM, CPU Speed, CPU use, network speed, and other information in the available areas.

 TinyResMeter has an out-of-date UI, but it is still functional.
-You can view comprehensive information about each field by right clicking it.
+You can view comprehensive information about each field by right-clicking it.
 You may see the entire amount of space, label, system type, and any other relevant information by right-clicking your hard drive, for example.
-In terms of defects, the programme can be a little sluggish at times, and we detected one visual bug.
+In terms of defects, the program can be sluggish at times, and we detected one visual bug.
 When you move your mouse over the TinyResMeter, it will turn black for a split second before returning to normal.
 This is a minor annoyance, although it can be annoying at times.

 TinyResMeter is a lightweight application that allows you to keep track of system resources.
-Despite its simplicity, the programme feels a little out of date and contains a few minor issues.
+Despite its simplicity, the program feels a little out of date and contains a few minor issues.

 Process Explorer is a Task Manager alternative that displays a list of all your running processes.
 You may simply end or adjust the priority of a process with this tool.

 Process Explorer can also be used to keep track of system resources.
 In Process Explorer, there are four graphs, each of which represents a single resource.
 You may view the overview or examine the CPU, RAM, I/0, and GPU consumption individually on Process Explorer.